OpenSees/OpenSeesDocumentation/docs/_sources/developer/build.rst.txt

       You may of course want to give the existing file a new name with the **mv** command.

    2. If you have not installed openseespy or you want to load the .so you built instead of the installed one you can add the path to opensees.so to your **PYTHONPATH** env variables with export PYTHONPATH=$PWD or PYTHONPATH=$PWD:$PYTHONPATH depending on if PYTHONPATH exists when you type **env** in the terminal.
-NOTE: Using $PWD assumes you are in the directory containg the lib file.
+NOTE: Using $PWD assumes you are in the directory containing the lib file, other put in the full path to the directory.

    3. Finally plase note you will get a segmentation fault if you run with a different python exe than the one you build for.
 Look in output of **cmake ..** for the python library used.